 Combinations of chemotherapy, radiation therapy and bone marrow transplantation are potentially curative for several hematologic malignancies.
 However, in some patients, occult tumor cells exist and are thought to increase the patient's risk of relapse.1 These subclinical levels of residual leukemia are termed minimal residual disease (MRD) and can be evaluated using more sensitive assays.
 The tracking of antigen-receptor gene rearrangements for clonality analyses and MRD monitoring can be applied to virtually all patients.
-During early B-cell development, the germline variable (V{H}), diverse (D{H}), and joining (J{H}) fragments of the human immunoglobulin heavy chain (IGH) locus become rearranged through the random deletion or insertion of nucleotides within the junctional region, generating specific and unique sequences within each lymphocyte.
-Cancer cells that arise from alterations in single lymphoid precursors acquire clonal IGH junctional regions, which can be used as tumor-specific markers.2-3
+During early B-cell development, the germline variable (VH), diverse (DH), and joining (JH) fragments of the human immunoglobulin heavy chain (IGH) locus become rearranged through the random deletion or insertion of nucleotides within the junctional region, generating specific and unique sequences within each lymphocyte.
+Cancer cells that arise from alterations in single lymphoid precursors acquire clonal IGH junctional regions, which can be used as tumor-specific markers.
 MRD detection by Next-Generation Sequencing has demonstrated utility in predicting clinical outcomes and in generating clinically actionable results, allowing early intervention, confirmation of disease status prior to transplant, and increased confidence in remission status.

-- 1. Rezuke WN et al. (1997) Molecular diagnosis of B- and T-cell lymphomas: fundamental principles and clinical applications.
-Clin Chem 43:1814-23. - 2.
-Gazzola A et al. (2014) The evolution of clonality testing in the diagnosis and monitoring of hematological malignancies.
-Ther Adv Hematol.
+- 1. Rezuke, WN et al. (1997) Clinical Chemistry.
+43:1814-23. - 2.
+Gazzola, A et al. (2014) Therapeutic Advances in Hematology.
 5:35-47. - 3.
-González D et al. (2007) Immunoglobulin gene rearrangements and the pathogenesis of multiple myeloma.
-Blood 110:3112-21.
+González, D et al. (2007) Blood.
+110:3112-21.